sdia-zz/bio-statistics/README.md

 > Given a stistical probability mass function or density: $f(x, \theta)$, where $\theta$ is a nunknown parameter, the **likelihood** is $f$ viewed as a function of $\theta$ for a fixed, observed value of $x$.

-@TODO: confirm the following: frequentists assume the likelihood to contain to contain all relevant information regarding the model that generated the data.
+@TODO: confirm the following: frequentists assume the likelihood to contain to contain all relevant information regarding the model that generated the data:
+The Likelihood Principle